jackocnr/intl-tel-input/README.md

 ```

 **setNumber**
-Insert a number, and update the selected flag accordingly. _Note that if `formatOnDisplay` is enabled, this will attempt to format the number to either national or international format according to the `nationalMode` option._
+Insert a number, and update the selected country accordingly. _Note that if `formatOnDisplay` is enabled, this will attempt to format the number to either national or international format according to the `nationalMode` option._
 ```js
 iti.setNumber("+447733123456");
 ```